Chinese Bridge Competition | 汉语桥比赛

 The competition is held annually, organised and carried out by the Organising Committee.

 The Chinese Bridge Competition aims to arouse the enthusiasm of students in various countries in learning Chinese and strengthen the world's understanding of Chinese language and culture.
-At present, the competition has become an important platform for university students of various countries to learn Chinese language and learn about China.
+The competition has become an important platform for university students of various countries to learn Chinese language and learn about China.
 It builds a communication bridge between young people of China and other countries.

 University students with foreign nationalities, aged between 18 and 30 and overseas-born, whose first language is not Chinese.